If you haven’t heard of Nunavut, you’re not alone. Many Canadians forget about the territory that encompasses 1/5 of the nation’s landmass.

-Only some communities in Nunavut have alcohol….
+13. Only some communities in Nunavut have alcohol…

 Other communities are restricted, meaning that bars and restaurants can serve alcohol, and residents may possess alcohol, but you cannot just go out and buy a bottle of Smirnoff whenever you feel like it.

-…. the other communities go crazy for soda.
+14. …the other communities go crazy for soda.

 Everyone is always shocked to hear this.
-For a few nights during my summer in Nunavut I stayed with a wonderful family in Qikitarjuaq (a community on the east coast of Baffin Island).
+For a few nights during my summer in Nunavut, I stayed with a wonderful family in Qikitarjuaq (a community on the east coast of Baffin Island).
 As a thank you gift, I was instructed to bring a 6-pack of Pepsi.
 At least in the dry communities, folks in Nunavut are crazy for soda.

 If you ever have the opportunity to visit this amazing territory, take it.
 You will not regret experiencing Nunavut.
 If the opportunity never presents itself, make it happen yourself!
 Nunavut is much more accessible than people give it credit (you can fly to Iqaluit from Ottawa in four hours).

-Interesting facts about Nunavut: Experience them for yourself
+Interesting Facts about Nunavut: Experience them for yourself